User Guide

 -

-are the indices of contacts in the middle panel you want to add to the event. - You can add all the attendees from the contact list to the event by using
+CONTACT_INDEX_LISTare the indices of contacts in the middle panel you want to add to the event. - You can add all the attendees from the contact list to the event by using

-formats currently accepted [Kim Sol, Hendey Fan]
+DATE_TIME formats currently accepted [Kim Sol, Hendey Fan]

 - d-M-y H:m